mparsin/qad-nx/README.md

 - Data-access Libraries

 #### Feature Libraries
-A feature library contains a set of files that configure a business use case or a page in an application.
+A feature library contains a set of files that configure a business use case.
 Most of the components in such a library are smart components that interact with data sources.
 This type of library also contains most of the UI logic, form validation code, etc. Feature libraries are almost always app-specific and are often lazy-loaded.

 #### UI Libraries
 A UI library is a collection of related presentational components.
 There are generally no services injected into these components (all of the data they need should come from Inputs).